 Studying music at Otago means building a broad and diverse array of skills.
 Our students learn to write, perform, produce and analyse music, studying towards a range of qualifications in state-of-the-art facilities.

-• Performance pathways within the Bachelor of Music qualification include: Vocals, Musical Theatre Voice, Guitar, Keyboards, Bass Guitar, Drums, Wind, Brass, Violin, Cello, Classical Voice, Piano, Piping, Scottish Drumming and many more.
+• Performance pathways within the Bachelor of Music qualification include: Vocals (Classical, Contemporary, Musical Theatre), Guitar, Keyboard, Bass Guitar, Drums, Wind, Brass, Violin, Cello, Piano, Scottish Piping or Drumming, Taonga Pūoro, or Japanese Taiko or Koto.

 • Music Production courses offer an opportunity to learn to record and produce music to create original and future-focused projects and asking questions about the nature of performance, recording, and music production.